Oswaldtwistle and its close neighbour Church Kirk lie between Blackburn and Accrington.

 James Hargreaves, inventor of the Spinning Jenny, was born in Stanhill and Robert Peel, the father of the famous Prime Minister, also came from Oswaldtwistle and made the family fortune by revolutionising the calico printing process.

 In all churches, both Anglican and Dissenting, there was a strong link between education and religion, with most churches and chapels running Sunday Schools which then also became Day Schools as the nineteenth century progressed.
+From 1827 cottage services had taken place in Oswaldtwistle to meet the demand and also at the National School in New Lane (opened 1831) as well as at Cabin End School (opened 1836) and Daisy Green School (opened 1837).
 As the population grew many denominations held services in the schools until new chapels and churches could be built.

 Before 1837 the Parish Church for Oswaldtwistle was St James’ at Church Kirk, but with the growth in population due to industrialisation a new Parish Church of Immanuel was built in New Lane.
 This had Chapels of Ease at St Mary’s (Cocker Brook) , St Andrew’s (at Hippings) and St Michael’s (Belthorn).
 Other Anglican churches included St Oswald’s (Knuzden Brook) and St Paul’s (Foxhill Bank).